 Continue on 7200 M Rd.
 Drive to 22000 W Rd/Golden Spike Rd

-Additional directions can be found on the Golden Spike National Historic Site website.
+Additional directions can be found on the Golden Spike National Historical Park website.

 To facilitate charter bus parking adjacent to the site, tickets for buses is a $250 fee per bus.
-This covers entry for all passengers in the bus to the Golden Spike National Historic Site and all Festival activities.
-Tickets must be purchased in advance online and will not be available on site.
+This covers entry for all passengers in the bus to the Golden Spike National Historical Park and all Festival activities.
+Charter bus tickets will not be available on site.

 The event at Promontory Summit will occur rain or shine.
-Golden Spike National Historic Site is located in a high desert environment on the north end of the Great Salt Lake.
+Golden Spike National Historical Park is located in a high desert environment on the north end of the Great Salt Lake.
 The lake and channeling of winds through the valley, where the site is located, can cause very unique weather conditions.
 Please check forecasts before coming to the site and come prepared for changing weather conditions.

-Train reenactments and steam demonstrations run on a daily schedule from May – September at the Golden Spike National Historic Site.
+Train reenactments and steam demonstrations run on a daily schedule from May – September at the Golden Spike National Historical Park.
 Special steam demonstrations and reenactments will will be held on site during the weekend of May 10th.